marco-benedetti/Mixture-M-RA/README.txt

 Files:

 1) materncovcode.cpp: This is a cpp script used to compute matern covariance between two points as a function of their distance and a set of covariance function parameters.
 This program takes a distance matrix as as input.
-If you use a different covariance function, please note this in the event of any errors.
+If you use a different covariance function, please note in the event of any errors that the inputs must be the same as maternCovcpp.

 2) Run before MCMC code.R: This R script contains all functions needed to prepare to run the Mixture M-RA.
 A number of function were written by Matthias Katzfus for the paper "A multi-resolution approximation for massive spatial datasets."